yangshengaa/dynamic_stock_industry_classification/index.md

 Therefore, a dynamic industry classification is much more recommended for institutional traders, especially hedge fund portfolio managers on low-frequency trading strategies (change stock holdings each day, for instance).

+In this project, we leverage the benefits of graph-based analysis to improve the final stage of low-frequency stock picking strategy research -- Markowitz Portfolio Optimization -- by replacing the static industry exposure constraint with a dynamic one.
+In other words, we are "optimizing an optimization".

+For readers unfamiliar with the low-frequency quant research pipeline, the appendix could be helpful for your convenience.

 <center>
 <figure>
 <img src="out/graph_fig/cluster_demo_pmfg.png" alt="Trulli" style="width:70%">